ErikOnBike/CodeParadise/README.md

 # CodeParadise

 CodeParadise is the name of a framework and future platform.
+CodeParadise as framework allows developing web applications in Smalltalk using WebComponents.
+WebComponents are written using HTML/CSS and Smalltalk.
+A web application has a server side and a client side environment which interact using websockets.
+Applications can be built using a [Model View Presenter](docs/MVP.md) design.

-CodeParadise as framework enables remote Smalltalk code execution in a Javascript environment.
+The framework enables remote Smalltalk code execution in a Javascript environment.
 This means you can run Smalltalk inside the web browser and not be concerned with any Javascript.
 A regular (but tiny) Smalltalk image runs on [SqueakJS VM](https://squeak.js.org) and replaces the use of Javascript.
 This tiny image runs the same bytecode as a regular Pharo/Squeak/Cuis image, so no transpilation taking place.
 With some pre-installed Classes which wrap the browser DOM functionality, all DOM manipulation is done through Smalltalk code.
 Did I mention, no more use of Javascript ;-).
+For more detail read the [implementation docs](docs/Implementation.md).

 A few online videos:
+* UK Smalltalk UG August 2020 [demo](https://vimeo.com/457353130) - CodeParadise
 * UK Smalltalk UG May 2022 [demo](https://vimeo.com/719355883) - CodeParadise used in Expressive Systems by [Object Guild](https://objectguild.com)
-* UK Smalltalk UG August 2020 [demo](https://vimeo.com/457353130) - CodeParadise
 * short introduction [video](https://youtu.be/qvY7R6te7go) (it is a little outdated)
 * first two components [link and button](https://youtu.be/nxQSlf4kFs8) - 2:18 minutes
 * animated [checkbox](https://youtu.be/-l0S03jZTtc) 25 seconds